Dioben/RI2021/assignment2/readme.md

 This process leads to the generation of 3 types of files:
 1. An index file that has a term, document appearance count, filenumber, and file offset per line
 2. Merged index files, containing \n-separated lists of value pairs which are document IDs and term scores, and use gaps for storage efficiency
-3. A metadata file that matches each doc to pointers to their weights, used for cosine normalization
+3. A metadata file that contains the cosine normalization denominator for every file

 This program supports the following parameters: